News – Page 11 – Los Cabos Tennis Open

 Press Room

-The Press Room will be operating from Saturday, July 29th until August 5th, 90 minutes after the end of the event.
+The Press Room will be operating from Saturday, July 12th until July 19th, 90 minutes before the first game of the day until 90 min after the end of the event.

 The press room will be equipped with: